salimsalimzada/i-like-it/README.md

 ### Have to add/remove

-- any type
+- any type +
-- too much logic in a component
+- too much logic in a component +
-- file/folder structure aka type alias for files/folders
-- too much repeation especially while setting to store
+- too much repeation especially while setting to store +
-- ErrorBoundary
+- ErrorBoundary +
 - handling empty/not related state in Template Editor